 Economic and civil aspects

-Unitary state Palestinian Autonomy

-The state is responsible for the welfare of all its residents and will need to invest in narrowing economic and infrastructure disparities.
+The state is responsible for the welfare of all its residents and will need to invest in narrowing infrastructure economic and disparities.
 Standardization of laws will be necessary, including land registration.
-Overall economic policy will be determined by the central government.
-Coordination will be needed in many domains.
-The state has overall responsibility for the welfare of all residents and investments will be necessary to reduce disparities.

-Federal state Confederation

 The state has overall responsibility for the welfare of all residents.
 Economic policy will be determined at the federal level.
-Each district will be responsible for economic development in its jurisdiction; nonetheless, economic gaps between the districts will need to be bridged.
+Each district will be responsible for economic development in its jurisdiction; nonetheless. economic between the districts will need to be bridged.
 Laws applying to all the districts will need to be standardized at the federal level.
-Economic coordination is necessary, given the freedom of movement in this model.
-Economic disparities between the states must be reduced.

-Two states